About us

 • PUCC valid across India: You do not need a separate Pollution Under Control Certificate for each state; one valid PUC certificate covers you nationwide.

-PUC Certificate is of much significance in the lives of the vehicle owners.
-The certificate not only prevents from PUC penalty but also helps in understanding the vehicle’s health as well.
+A PUC certificate is of much significance in the lives of vehicle owners.
+The certificate not only prevents a PUC penalty but also helps in understanding the vehicle’s health as well.
 Driving a vehicle comes with great responsibility and adhering to the rules of the PUCC will save you from adverse situations.
 Stay updated about the expiry of the PUCC and get it renewed when required to avoid consequences.

 Check PUC Certificate by States